-19. Directors have no material direct or indirect shareholding in the Company's share capital or share options (including their spouse, children and companies in which they hold directly or indirectly at least 20% of the shares with voting rights in a general meeting) both at the end of the financial year and 5 days before the date the consolidated financial statements are approved by the board of Directors.
+11. Directors have no material direct or indirect shareholding in the Company's share capital or share options (including their spouse, children and companies in which they hold directly or indirectly at least 20% of the shares with voting rights in a general meeting) both at the end of the financial year that ended on 31 December 2020 and 5 days before the date the consolidated financial statements are approved by the board of Directors.